dputhier/rtrainer/README.md

 # The rtrainer package

 The rtrainer package offers a collection of tutorials for learning R. Contributions are welcome—feel free to submit an issue or a pull request.
 We are eager to expand the collection with new tutorials on a variety of topics.

-# Note for dev

-To deploy on ShinyApp these lines should be discarded from tutorials:

-               includes:
-                   before_body: !expr system.file(file.path("tutorials", "style.html"),package="rtrainer")

 # Installation

+Please install a recent version of R (R > 4.4.1) and RStudio.

 Currently use the following command:

-	  install.packages("devtools")
+	   install.packages("devtools", dependencies=TRUE)
 	   devtools::install_github("dputhier/rtrainer")

 # Running the tutorials